qutip/qutip/doc/guide/environments/approximations.rst

      - Partially
      - Yes

-In the table requires extra information refers to whether we need to input more than the function and the sampling points for the fitting method to work, fast refers to the typical computation time of the approach with a moderate number of exponents, resilient to noise refers to whether the fitting approach is affected by noise in the function, allows for constraints refers to whether we can bound the fit parameters to be in a range,stable refers whether it returns similar results for slightly different sampling points.
+In the table "Requires Extra Information" refers to whether we need to input more than the function and the sampling points for the fitting method to work, "Fast" refers to the typical computation time of the approach with a moderate number of exponents, "Resilient to Noise" refers to whether the fitting approach is affected by noise in the function, "Allows Constraints" refers to whether we can bound the fit parameters to be in a range,"Stable" refers whether it returns similar results for slightly different sampling points.
 The answer partially means that it is true for some methods in the group but not for others.